WHAT IS MICROFIBER?

 Sweden researchers developed Microfiber in the early 1990s.
 Over the next decade, it saw success as Europeans used the product.

-The material is used in athletic wear because the Microfiber material wicks away moisture (perspiration) from the body.
+The material is used in athletic wear because the Microfiber Marvin material wicks away moisture (perspiration) from the body.
 You can find it in cycling jerseys and thermal undergarments.
 The material is great for keeping the wearer cool and dry.

-When high-quality Microfiber is combined with the right knitting process, it creates an effective cleaning material.
+When a high-quality microfiber is combined with the right knitting process, it creates an effective cleaning material.
 It can hold up to eight times its weight in water.
 Just wet Microfiber to clean.
 You don’t have to use any chemicals.
 It holds dirt until you rinse it off making it a great “green” product.

 There are three types of Microfiber cloths.